nodejs/node/tools/gyp/docs/UserDocumentation.md

 `direct_dependent_settings` block.

-Note that these settings will likely need to be replicated in the settings for the library target itsef, so that the library will build with the same options.
+Note that these settings will likely need to be replicated in the settings for the library target itself, so that the library will build with the same options.
 This does not prevent the target from defining additional options for its "internal" use when compiling its own source files.
 (In the above example, these are the `LOCAL_DEFINE_FOR_LIBBAR`